 Stakeholders of the Company ("Stakeholders") referred in this report are various groups of people who uses this report, alongside with the Annual Report published separately, to garner information on our sustainability efforts and the relevant risks, impacts, and opportunities arising from the relevant sustainability elements.
-Stakeholders include our shareholders, customers, suppliers, government and employees, as detailed below.
+Stakeholders include our shareholders, customers, suppliers, employees and government, as detailed below.